adriandavidbrand/ngx-rxcache/README.md

 npm install --save ngx-rxcache

-Provide the service a module or a component level then inject the service into your service.
+Inject the service into your service.

 ```javascript
 import { Injectable } from '@angular/core';